zebp/workers-rs/README.md

 #[event(fetch)]
 pub async fn main(req: Request, env: Env) -> Result<Response> {

-    // Create an instance of the Router, and pass it some shared data to be used within routes.
-    // In this case, `()` is used for "no data" so the type information is set for the generic used.
-    // Access the shared data in your routes using the `ctx.data()` method. let router = Router::new(());
+    // create a router to conveniently match request paths, or if any shared data is needed, use
+    // Router::with_data(D) and access it with ctx.data() from within your route Router::new()
+        .get_async("/account/:id", |_req, ctx| async move {
             // useful for JSON APIs
             #[derive(Deserialize, Serialize)]
             struct Account {
                 id: u64,
                 // ...
             }
-    router
-        .get_async("/account/:id", |_req, ctx| async move {

             if let Some(id) = ctx.param("id") {
                 let accounts = ctx.kv("ACCOUNTS")?;
                 return match accounts.get(id).await? {